COVID Notice | Can I Practice TeleHealth in NC without a License?Read More

 I have submitted a complete application for obtaining an approval code to register for the National MFT Exam.
 When will I get the approval code?

-20th (or next business day) of each month: Notification of application decision, if approved, will be assigned an approval code for registering for the exam.
+Notification of application decision, if approved, will be emailed to you with instructions on how to obtain an approval code for registering for the exam.

-1st of each month (following the notification on the 20th, if approved): Complete the application/registration with the examination service (Professional Testing Corporation).
+1st of each month: application/registration with the examination service (Professional Testing Corporation).

 If I pass the National MFT Exam will my license be approved?

 Approval to take the National MFT Exam and passing the National MFT Exam does not guarantee approval for licensure as a MFT in NC.
 The Exam is one component of the licensure process.
 Approval to take the exam is issued based on whether a master’s degree in MFT or a related mental health degree with a minimum of 45 semester hours or the equivalent quarter hours has been conferred as evidenced by a university transcript from a regionally accredited university in accordance with NC Statutes.
 Evaluation of education and supervised clinical experience does not occur until a complete application for licensure is submitted.

 When and how will I be notified of my exam results?

 Examinees will receive an individual score report sent to the address of record (directly from PTC) approximately 20 days after the last day of the examination period.
 Do not contact the NC MFT Licensure Board for your score.
 If you do not receive your score within 20 days from the end of the testing period, again, you must contact the exam service directly for assistance with obtaining your score.
 It is very important to retain your letter verifying your exam score as you will need a copy to submit when you apply for licensure in NC.
 If you do not retain a copy, you will have to request a duplicate copy from the exam service and they charge a fee for that!

 When can I apply to take the National MFT Exam?